apeck12/denoiset/README.md

 * `--bad_patch_all`, maximum fraction of bad patches across the tilt range (default: 0.1)
 * `--ctf_res`, maximum resolution of the CTF score in Angstrom (default: 20)
 * `--ctf_score`, minimum CTF score (default: 0.05)

+Running `denoise3d --help` will list dditional parameters that can be adjusted from the command line.

 ## Pre-trained models
 The following pre-trained models that were trained on data collected at CZII can be found in the models directory: